Immigration Legal Services

 - Other immigration legal matters

-We do not practice employment based immigration law.
+We do not offer employment based immigration services but we can offer referrals to representatives that do.
 We occasionally accept asylum and removal (deportation) cases.
-Upon request, we provide the community with referrals in these areas.

 What to Bring to Your Appointment